inarie/Jammming/README.md

 ## How To Use 🔧

-From your command line, first clone Ravenous:
+From your command line, first clone Jammming:

 ```bash
 # Clone this repository